lindemer/VEDLIoT/doc/quickstart.md

 ![LiteX BIOS](litex_bios.png)

 ### Building
 Navigate to `~/litex/litex-boards/litex_boards/targets`.
 This directory contains several Python scripts for building LiteX SoCs on different FPGAs.
 Run `./digilent_arty.py --help` for a complete list of build options for the Arty A7.
 With the FPGA connected to the host computer, run `./digilent_arty --build --load` to build and load a design with default settings.
 (This will take several minutes.)
 This method does not overwrite NVRAM, so the design will not persist after reset.
 A synthesis report with hardware utilization statistics will be saved to `build/arty/gateware`.
+Once flashed correctly, the LEDs on the board should be flashing in sequence.
+You can connect with `lxterm /dev/ttyUSB0`, which should bring up the LiteX BIOS seen above.

 ### Debugging
 It's possible to debug software running on the SoC via USB or Ethernet using [wishbone-tool](https://wishbone-utils.readthedocs.io/en/latest/wishbone-tool/).
 Debug support must be enabled in LiteX for this to work.